sanheensethi/notes/DBMS.md

 ## Database
 - It is an organized collection of interrelated information that show some aspects of the real world.
 - Database System is designed to make the information easily accessible and manageable.
+- Database is a collection of data in some organised manner,such that the user can easily access,manage,upload the data.

 ## DBMS

 Database Management System.
 It is a software which is used to manage the data easily.
 It provides an interface to perform various operations like creating database , creating table in it , insertion , updation , deletion of data and lot more.
-It provides security to the data and maintain consistency.
+It provides security to the data and maintain consistency. it is the collection of programs or a software through which the user can insert,modify and delete the data into the database.

 > DBMS allow users to maintain the following tasks.
 1. **Data Defination** : It is used to create update delete the defination that defines the organization of data in databse.